T3kton/contractor/docs/ConfigurationValues.rst

 For a Foundation
-  Foundation's BluePrint (with it's parents applied) Site (with it's parents applied)
+  Foundation's BluePrint (with it's parents applied) Foundation's attribute values (including values from a complex, if Foundation belongs to a complex) Site (with it's parents applied)
-  Complex attribute values (if Foundation belongs to a complex) Foundation's attribute values
   Global attribute values

 For a Structure
-  Structures's BluePrint (with it's parents applied) Site (with it's parents applied)
-  Foundation's attribute values  NOTE: the  Foundation's BluePrint values are NOT
+  Structures's BluePrint (with it's parents applied) Foundation's attribute values NOTE: the Foundation's BluePrint values are NOT used, these are only for
-                                       used, these are only for the physicall provisioning of the Foundation, ie: BIOS
-                                       settings, the Structure can specify values
-                                       for the Foundation by which
-                                       FoundationBluePrints the Structure
+                                      the physicall provisioning of the Foundation, ie: BIOS settings, the Structure can specify values for the Foundation by which FoundationBluePrints the Structure BluePrint supports
-                                       BluePrint supports
+                               NOTE2: also includes the complex values, if the foundation belongs to a complex Site (with it's parents applied)
+  Structure's attribute values
   Structure's config_values
-  Structure's attribute values
   Global attribute values